 The response informs the judge and the opposing party and counsel of the matters that are being denied, so if there is a trial, these are the matters that are at issue.
 For example, the plaintiff may allege that she is the proper parent to have custody of the children.
 If the defendant wishes to contest custody, or believes he may want to contest custody, this allegation will be denied.

-I’ve heard about Illinois Divorces now requiring a parenting plan to be submitted within 120 Days.
+I’ve heard about Illinois divorces requiring a parenting plan to be submitted within 120 Days.
 But we are living together and I don’t even want a divorce.
 How can we be required to do this?

 Illinois law changed in 2016.
 No longer does the law refer to custody and visitation.
 Instead, we have allocation of parental responsibilities and parenting time.
-And there is a new requirement that:
+And Illinois law provides:

 All parents, within 120 days after service or filing of any petition for allocation of parental responsibilities, must file with the court, either jointly or separately, a proposed parenting plan.